seamusokeeffe/electricity_price_forcasting/Documentation.md

 <br />

-Although the null hypothesis of the Augmented Dickey-Fuller test is rejected for day-ahead prices, the plot of the time series in Figure 1 does not appear fully stationary, prompting an examination of the first difference.
-The significant spike at lag 1 in the PACF plot (Figure 8) suggests an AR(1) component, while the spike at lag 24 indicates a seasonal AR(1) component.
+Although the null hypothesis of the Augmented Dickey-Fuller test is rejected for day-ahead prices, the plot of the time series in figure 1 does not appear fully stationary, prompting an examination of the first difference.
+The significant spike at lag 1 in the PACF plot (figure 8) suggests an AR(1) component, while the spike at lag 24 indicates a seasonal AR(1) component.
 Similarly, the significant spike at lag 1 in the ACF plot suggests an MA(1) component, and the spike at lag 24 indicates a seasonal MA(1) component.
 These observations suggest that a SARIMAX(1, 1, 1)x(1, 0, 1, 24) model is appropriate.

 <br />